Ozric Tentacles: Miscellaneous

-The AV-400 MHz NMR machine of the chemistry department of The University of Warwick (UK) is nicknamed "Ozric" in honour of the band, allegedly by NMR expert and Ozric Tentacles fan Jon Rourke.
+The AV-400 MHz NMR machine of the chemistry department of The University of Warwick is nicknamed "Ozric" in honour of the band, allegedly by NMR expert and Ozric Tentacles fan Jon Rourke.

+The Video Game, Llamatron 2112 created by video game designer, Jeff Minter has an end of level boss named after the band.

+Ozric Tentacles have been cited as an influence by The Fierce and the Dead.